Tamil Nadu Assembly once again adopts Bill to exempt students from appearing for NEET

 “NEET is not an education system but only a system to coach medical aspirants,” Stalin added.

 The question paper of NEET is prepared by the Central Board of Secondary Education and is based on its syllabus, which is different from the Tamil Nadu state board’s academic curriculum.
-Tamil Nadu has been opposing the examination on grounds that a common entrance test would harm the prospects of state board students.
+Tamil Nadu has been opposing the examination on the grounds that a common entrance test would harm the prospects of state board students.

 In September, three NEET aspirants had died by suicide in the state, leading to massive outrage.